 Interfacial Microcracking and Delamination

 The propagation rate is non-linear.
-The first 10 cycles might cause 30% strength loss.
-The next 10 cycles cause another 25% loss (cumulative 55%).
-By cycle 40, the remaining strength is often only 10–20% of the original.
+The first 10 cycles might cause 30% strength loss, the next 10 another 25% (cumulative 55%), and by cycle 40 remaining strength is often only 10–20% of original.
 The bond doesn’t gradually weaken — it fails suddenly once a critical crack size is reached.

 Residual Stress from Cure and Thermal History